kass173/Project-4/README.md

 So by splitting the datasets and looping through the numbers on the labels we would be training on one set of data and then test on the next set of data after making our predictions.

-All this work is saved within our repo in the two-target folder.

 ## Data Model Implementation

 We have produced a Python script that initializes, trains, and evaluates a model based on our cleaned up dataset which is the `Final_Stars.csv`.